Oiher/longitudinal-GWAS-pipeline/docs/examples.md

 nextflow run michael-ta/longitudinal-GWAS-pipeline -profile standard -r main
 ```

-The default parameters are specified in the `nextflow.config` file.
-To pass your own custom parameters, you can modify the above command using commandline parameters from the [Commandline parameters](parameters.md) section.
+The default parameters are specified in the `nextflow.config` file (shown in the [Nextflow Configuration](config.md)) section.
+To pass your custom parameters, you can modify the above command using command line parameters from the [Commandline Parameters](parameters.md) section.
 For example:

 ```sh
 nextflow run michael-ta/longitudinal-GWAS-pipeline \